rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 - Knowing how long to look for a piece before checking that it hasn't fallen on the ground.
 - Knowing how long to look for a piece before checking that you haven't made an earlier mistake.

-These behaviours will not require new structures as we can put all of this into another story with a narrative history.
+These behaviours will not require new structures as we can store all of these as sequences within a narrative history.

 ### Auto-Planner